xmlking/rest-api-docs/README.md

     # create a new API project
     grails create-app rest-api-docs
     # grails create-app rest-api-docs --profile rest-api
+    # when using with `rest-api` profile, add `org.grails:grails-dependencies` to build.gradle
     cd rest-api-docs
     # create a domain and a controller
     grails create-domain-class User